evaleev/libint/INSTALL.md

 [^12]: Consuming an installed Libint2 library through the compiled C++11 interface, `Libint2::int2-cxx` requires [Eigen](https://eigen.tuxfamily.org/).
 It is *strongly* recommended that the same installation of Eigen be used both to build and consume the `Libint2::int2-cxx` target, especially as regards configuring BLAS and other backends.

-[^13]: Building the Libint2 compiler or building the Libint2 library with `-D ENABLE_MPFR=ON` for high-precision testing requires the [GNU Multiple Precision (GMP)](https://gmplib.org/) library.
+[^13]: Building the Libint2 compiler or building the Libint2 library with `-D LIBINT2_ENABLE_MPFR=ON` for high-precision testing requires the [GNU Multiple Precision (GMP)](https://gmplib.org/) library.
 A detectable system installation is required, and it must include C++ support.
 For Windows, the [MPIR](https://www.mpir.org) project satisfies the requirement.

 [^14]: Building against the Libint2 library for the purpose of high-precision testing with define `LIBINT_HAS_MPFR=1` requires the [MPFR](https://www.mpfr.org/) library.
 A detectable system installation is required.